PavanKhotS17/PavanKhotS17/README.md

 ## Latest Projects :

+- ***Drowsy Driver Detection System : An OpenCV Project*** - https://pavankhots17.github.io/Drowsy_Driver_Detection.io/ <br> The system designed with OpenCV and python which can detect the drowsiness of the driver.

 - ***OCR : An android application to extract text from image*** - https://pavankhots17.github.io/OCR/ <br> OCR is an android app developed and designed in Android Studio by using Java and Firebase MLkit.

 - ***FixPosture : An AI-based web-app*** - https://pavankhots17.github.io/FixPosture.github.io/ <br> YHack 2022, Hybrid Hackathon held on 8th April 2022 by YHack global community.